willmark/nested-promise/README.md

 nested-promise
 ============

-> Stability - 2 Unstable
+> Stability - 3 Stable

-Promise pattern to handle multiple nested tasks
+Promise pattern to handle multiple nested tasks.
+Plans to simplify the options are in the works.
+For instance, perhaps just an array of task prototypes or objects is sufficient rather than including separate asyncop and other task handlers.

 ## Usage